yaoyx689/Fast-Robust-ICP/README.md

 6: Sparse ICP
 7: Sparse ICP point to plane
 ```
 You can ignore the last parameter, in which case our Robust ICP will be used by default.
 If you have an initial transformation to help registration, you can set `use_init=true` and the `file_init` is the initial file name in `main.cpp` .
-Both input and output transformations are 4x4 transformation matrix.
+Both input and output transformations are 4x4 matrices.

 Example: